Yoav666s/dnd-wiki/collections/_lore/glenfast.md

 # Froste
 Referred to as the *Krass* in Dwarvish.
 It is located to the east of Glenfast, full of mountains and caverns.
 Mostly populated by gnomes.

+## Other Cities

+- Iverust
+- Kendermist
+- Evensill

 # Mortmount
 Referred to as *Otterkrest* in Dwarvish.
 The southern-most part of the country, Mortmount is where the land meets the ocean in the form of a tall cliff.
 The dwarvish citizens of this district are mostly dwarf miners, demolitionists, and metalworkers.